 When we arrived, half of the Denpasar Photo Group were already there.
 At least ten or twelve were standing about, cameras in hand, huge stocks of telephotos in their bulging backpacks.
 The Rejang has always been one of the most photogenic dances out there…

 After stampeding after a young girl or two, and photographing her camera club style, the photo hounds went bounding up to the temple, ready to catch all the action, and always on the look out for the young and pretty, to get that award wining shot.

-The ceremony started in earnest, gamelans crashing, and the beautifully decorated girls, who ranged in age from about 8 years old to late teens stood their ground.
+The ceremony started in earnest, gamelans crashing, and the beautifully decorated Rejang dancers, who ranged in age from about 8 years old to late teens stood their ground.
 Calm and dignified, they faced the cameras pointed at them with abject poise and dignity, smiling for the favoured ones.

 Surprisingly, a small group of tourists were there, from a hotel in Candidasa.
 They were the lucky ones, as news rarely travels as far as the tourist centres.